 Laser sensors allow for high frequency scanning, providing multiple sampling points at a push of a button.
 Furthermore, laser gauges can provide a data-rich output to help operators and engineers examine the material profile: peak detection, cross section, grid scanning...

 The Mate Gauge Benchtop scans materials at a rate of 5000Hz and provides multiple visualization and analysis features.

 Operator safety is the utmost priority of any manufacturing plant.
 Hands-free thickness measurement tools allow for a simple and safe material handling.
 Our offline Benchtop series offers auto-scanning mode for a smooth operator experience.

 The laser beams do not damage or alter the material surface, making non-contact measurement tools ideal for soft and compressible materials.
 Laser gauges are also optimal for working with materials that are tested at high/low temperatures (e.g. the thickness of various Metal Matrix Composites can be measured after being pressed in sub-zero temperatures).

-The following table summarizes some of the key differences between contact measurement tools and laser gauges:
+Key differences between contact measurement tools and laser thickness gauges:

 If you are interested in learning more or seeing if your application makes sense reach out or better yet - set up a Demo and see for yourself!